legend-exp/legend-julia-tutorial/README.md

 ## Required Software

-The tutorial requires [Jupyter](https://jupyter.org/) and [matplotlib/PyPlot](https://matplotlib.org/).
-You may either use the LEGEND base software container image, or install Julia, Jupyter and PyPlot locally on your native OS.
+The tutorial requires [Jupyter](https://jupyter.org/).
+You may either use the LEGEND base software container image, or install Julia and Jupyter locally on your native OS.
 The installation instructions below are somewhat lengthy, to cover a variety of situations on Linux, OS-X and Windows, but the actual installation is typically quite simple.

 ### Using the LEGEND software container image

 The easiest way to ensure that all required software is available is to use the [LEGEND base software container](https://github.com/legend-exp/legendexp_legend-base_img) (see the link for instructions).

-When using the container image, you can skip the complete section "Installing Julia, Jupyter and PyPlot locally on your native OS".
+When using the container image, you can skip the complete section "Installing Julia and Jupyter locally on your native OS".

-### Installing Julia, Jupyter and PyPlot locally on your native OS
+### Installing Julia and Jupyter locally on your native OS

 #### Installing Julia